allinemar/Flappy-Kitties/README.md

 - **CardLayout** for smooth page transitions (home, choose kitty, game, and game over screens)
 - **Custom sprites and icons** for a unique, cute style

+## 🎥 Demo

+Download and watch the gameplay video [here](preview.webm).
+Or click on the preview file above.